tinymce/tinymce-docs/_includes/configuration/language.md

 Before changing the language option, ensure that the language pack is available to the {{site.productname}} instance. {{site.companyname}} provides two collections of language packs:

-- _Premium_ language packs - Professionally localized language packs provided on {{site.cloudname}} and bundled with premium self-hosted bundles.
+- _Enterprise_ language packs - Professionally localized language packs provided on {{site.cloudname}} and bundled with enterprise self-hosted bundles.
 - _Community_ language packs - Localizations provided by {{site.productname}} users through Transifex, which need to be downloaded prior to use, from [the {{site. companyname}} Downloads Page - Language Packages]({{site.gettiny}}/language-packages/).

 For information on:

-- Using the premium language packs, see: [Using the premium language packs](#usingthepremiumlanguagepacks).
+- Using the enterprise language packs, see: [Using the enterprise language packs](#usingtheenterpriselanguagepacks).
 - Using the community language packs, see: [Using the community language packs](#usingthecommunitylanguagepacks).

 **Option:** `language`